asus-linux-drivers/asus-numberpad-driver/README.md

 - [x] (Configurable support of all levels of backlight)
 - [x] (Configurable support of touchpad left button - usable when is numpad deactivated and during activated numpad only when device has no more levels of backlight then on/off)
 - [x] (Configurable all paddings of numpad)
+- [x] (Configurable default level of backlight when is numpad activated)
 - [ ] (Feature: add configurable value to conf file in ms? for how long is necessary hold finger on right top icon for activation/inactivation of numpad.
 Why?
 Because random moves of hand (palm..) over that)
 - [ ] (Bug (needs be confirmed): when is numpad activated/deactivated, numlock indicator in elementary jolnir 6.1 is deactivated with delay (1x activation pause), so: first activation(correct, shows up) -> deactivation(still display that numlock activated) -> activation (still display is numlock activated) -> second deactivation (correctly hided)
 <br/>